MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/edit-phone-numbers.md

 ms.custom: bap-template
 ---

-# Manage phone numbers
+# Manage phone numbers for SMS

 Manage phone numbers to assign them to new users or to remove users who are no longer working in your organization or have moved to a different team.

-## How to edit the phone numbers
+## How to manage the phone numbers

 1. Sign in to your sales app, and in the lower-left corner of the page, go to **Change area** > **App Settings** > **SMS providers**.
 1. Select the SMS provider.